codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-01-zt4.md

 In this stage, you'll add support for responding to the `GEOADD` command.

 ### The `GEOADD` command
 The `GEOADD` command adds a location (with longitude, latitude, and name) to a key.
-If the key doesn’t exist, it is created.
-If the key exists, the location is appended to that key.
+It stores the location as a [sorted set](https://redis.io/docs/latest/develop/data-types/sorted-sets/) under the specified key.
+If the key doesn’t exist, a new sorted set is created under the specified name and the location is inserted to it.
+If the key exists, the location is inserted in the sorted set.

 The syntax for `GEOADD` command is

 ```